 The Department of Electrical Engineering has grown significantly since its inception in 1941.
 The year 2016 marked the 75th year of Excellence (Platinum Jubilee) for both the university and the department in academic, research and innovation.
 The goal of the department is to provide quality education at undergraduate and postgraduate levels and undertake cutting edge research in various areas of Electrical Engineering.
 The department also aims to develop active collaboration with various industries in the power sector, energy transportation and industrial automation sector.
 The department has earned itself a very good reputation in the national and global academic network.
 Currently, the department has an annual undergraduate intake of 240 students.
 With effect from the current academic session the two UG programs being offered by the department have been merged.
-The B. Tech (EE) program offered by the department have been merged.
-The B. Tech (EE) program offered by the department is also offering a B.Tech.
-(Evening) program with an intake of 60 students.
+The B. Tech (EE) program offered by the department has recently been accredited by the NBA for three years under Tier-1 format.
+The department is also offering a B.Tech. under Continuing Education with an intake of 60 students.